 Concordia-IRMC VNA, Indiana Chamber of Commerce, Suicide Task Force, National Alliance for Grieving Children, and the Children's Advisory Commission of Indiana County

 Small grants received from groups such as Kiwanis, Rotary and Quota, as well as grants from foundations such as Indiana County Endowment Fund of The Pittsburgh Foundation, Community Foundation for the Alleghenies, the Walmart Foundation, Old Joe Club Charities, Inc., and the United Way of Indiana County.
 Donations also received from the Indiana Area High School Key Club, Delaney Subaru Share the Love Event, and individuals in the local communities.

 Indiana County, Southern Jefferson County, Eastern Armstrong County, Eastern Westmoreland County

-Grief support for children, adolescents and their families.
-Child focused, family based, peer support.
+Grief support for children, teens, and their families in age appropriate peer groups

 bereavement support grief support small group peer support children and family volunteer nonprofit bereavement consultation educational resources